eigeneddie/self-notes-robotics/side-notes/website_concept.md

 for now:

 The Sutawika Post ..?
+The Gardex Page
+possible URL: gardexpage(dot)com

 sections:
 1. Home
 2. Blogs
 3. Videos
+4. Podcast
-4. Portfolio (work and art)
+5. Portfolio (work and art)
-5. About me
+6. About
+7. Contact